SynchronetBBS/sbbs/xtrn/DDAreaChoosers/readme.txt

 areaChooserHdrMaxLines                The maximum number of lines to use from
                                       the message area chooser header file

+showDatesInSubBoardList               Specifies whether or not to show the date
+                                      & time of the latest message in the sub-boards.
+Valid values are true and
+                                      false.

 Colors section: Message area chooser
 ------------------------------------